grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 ## Programs

-1. **Length of last word**
-   : returning the length of the last word in the string.
+1. **Length of last word** : returning the length of the last word in the string.

-3. **Palindrome number:**
-   : returning true if input is a palindrome and false otherwise.

-5. **Student attendance record**
-   : Whether or not the student is eligible for an attendance award
+2. **Student attendance record** : Whether or not the student is eligible for an attendance award
+3. **Remove repeating letters** : Removing the repeating letters in a string.

-7. **Detect Capital letter usage**
-   : Returning true if the usage of capitals in it is right.
+4. **Detect Capital letter usage** : Returning true if the usage of capitals in it is right.

-9. **Find the difference:**
-   : Returning the extra letter among 2 strings
+5. **Find the difference:** : Returning the extra letter among 2 strings

 ## Benchmarking and Testing